Boonie Bears: Back to Earth

 Boonie Bears: Back to Earth is a 2022 Chinese animated science fiction comedy film, the eighth film in the Boonie Bears series and the series' tenth anniversary film.
 The film is directed by Lin Huida.
 It was released in China on 1 February 2022.

 Plot

 Bramble has always dreamed of becoming a great hero in order to gain recognition from everyone, especially his older brother, Briar.
 A piece of the alien nucleus that fell from the sky broke the peace of Pine Tree Mountain, but unexpectedly, Bramble merged with the alien nucleus and became a bear with alien wisdom and energy.
-However, this also brought about the pursuit of "alien" Abu who wanted to reclaim the nucleus.
-In order to do so, Abu deliberately causes trouble and turned Bramble's friends and family against him.
-Just as Abu was about to succeed, an attack by a mysterious high-tech army completely disrupted all plans and put Bramble's team and even the entire Earth in great danger.
-In the dire situation, Bramble and everyone worked together to defeat the villains and protect Abu's final home.
+However, this also brought about the pursuit of "alien" Avi who wanted to reclaim the nucleus.
+In order to do so, Avi deliberately causes trouble to make it look like bramble did it.
+Just as Avi was about to succeed, an attack by a mysterious high-tech army completely disrupted all plans and put Bramble's team and even the entire Earth in great danger.
+In the dire situation, Bramble and everyone worked together to defeat the villains and protect Avi's final home.